 Now we can extend to previously found commuting operators by observing that:

-where the last two constraints are trivial, just making sure we don't overcount the operators.
-Now, using this expression we can construct higher order operators that commute with the pair flip unitaries:
+where the last two constraints are trivial, just making sure we do not overcount the operators.
+Now, using this expression we can construct higher order operators that commute with the pair-flip unitaries:

-However, note that not all of the distinct operators encapsulated by Eqn. \eqref{eq: pf_commuting_observables}.
-For even system sizes $N$, the operators with odd $k$ can be expressed as a linear combination of the operators with even $k$.
+However, note that not all of the operators encapsulated by Eq.~\eqref{eq: pf_commuting_observables} are linearly independent.
+For even $N$, the operators with odd $k$ can be expressed as a linear combination of the operators with even $k$.
 The total number of linearly independent operators in $\mathcal{C}$ is then:

 showing that the pair-flip model contains a regular symmetry for $d = 2$ and that it should exhibit Hilbert space fragmentation for $d > 2$.
-This is clearly seen by the numerical results in Sec. \ref{sec:fragmentation}, \ref{sec:symmetries}, where we observe the Hilbert subspace ergodicity in each of the disconnected subspaces.
+This is clearly seen by the numerical results in Secs. \ref{sec:fragmentation} and \ref{sec:symmetries}, where we observe the Hilbert subspace ergodicity in each of the disconnected subspaces.